saradbabushrestha/eSewa-ePay-V2-Payment-Gateway-/README.md

 - An **eSewa merchant account** (or sandbox account for testing)
 - Basic knowledge of **HTTP requests** and **callback URLs**
+- This is just to learn the test

 ![eSewa Payment Flow](1.png)
 ![eSewa Payment Flow](2.png)